ethereum-optimism/optimism/introduction.md

 ### Sequencers

-The sequencer is the primary block producers.
+The sequencer is the primary block producer.
 There may be one sequencer **or** many using a consensus protocol.
 For 1.0.0, there is just one sequencer.
 In general, specifications may use "the sequencer" to be a stand-in term for the consensus protocol operated by multiple sequencers.

 The sequencer:
 1. Accepts user off-chain transactions (exposes `eth_sendRawTransaction`, validates fees, ...)